Quick Guide to Sworn Translations

 In recent years, sworn translations have assumed an increasingly important role as a result of the explosion in international trade and the increase in migration flows.
 This has led to a sharp increase in demand for this type of service.

-The certification of a translation of a document is a certification procedure, by an official translator, through which legal value is attributed to the document.
+The certification of a translation of a document is a certification procedure, by a court-appointed translator, through which legal value is attributed to the document.
 It is an essential process for the translation to be valid in the country in which it is to be used since with this procedure the translated document takes on the same value as the original document.

 Clients always have a lot of doubts about these procedures.
 Let’s try to understand the difference between the terms used.
 What does certified translation, sworn translation, apostille or legalization mean?